 Visitor traffic to our online platforms in our financial services client vertical can increase or decrease with interest rate movements.
 A decline in interest rates may lead to reduced client demand for media, as there are more consumers in the marketplace seeking financing and, accordingly, clients may receive more organic media volume.
-Conversely, an increase in interest rates may lead to an increase in client demand, as there are fewer consumers in the marketplace and, accordingly, the supply of organic media volume may decrease.
-Federal Reserve Board actions, regulations restricting the amount of interest and fees that may be charged to consumers and general market conditions affecting access to credit could also cause significant visitor fluctuations and have a material and adverse effect on our business.
+Similarly, an increase in interest rates may lead to reduced client demand, for media, as higher interest rate payments may deter consumers in the marketplace from seeking financing.
+Further, the credit risks for our financial services client vertical may vary depending on if the loans are secured obligations.
+For example, personal loans are unsecured obligations and generally carry shorter terms and smaller loan amounts than mortgages thus they generally are riskier assets for fluctuations and fees that may be charged to consumers and general market conditions affecting access to credit could also cause significant visitor fluctuations and have a material and adverse effect on our business.